 When Disney's 2021 Jungle Cruise movie was released, the Loaded Dole Whip Jungle Cruise Dessert Bowl was introduced to the world.

-These indulgent Dole Whip Bowls are made by topping a bowl of Dole Whip with blueberries, strawberries, mandarin oranges, coconut caramel sauce, crushed plantains, dried hibiscus, and toasted coconut.
+Make one of these indulgent Dole Whip Bowls by topping Dole Whip with blueberries, strawberries, mandarin oranges, coconut caramel sauce, crushed plantains, dried hibiscus, and toasted coconut.
 (Wow!)

 More Ice Cream Recipes